eved1018/ISPIP/ReadMe.md

 Output:

-	- results.csv: this file contains the Fscore, MCC, Roc AUC and PR AUC for each individual method and model.
+	- results.csv: this file contains the fscore, MCC, Roc AUC and PR AUC for each individual method and model.
 	- roc_model.csv and pr_model.csv: the TRP and FPR by threshold for each individual method and model, can be used to generate specific ROC or PR graphs.
 	- fscore_mcc_by_protein: the individual fscore and mcc for each protein in the test set.
 	- *.joblib: the trained models from a generate, test or cv run.
 Move these into the input directory to be used with 'predict' mode.